Sujay-j/Sujay-j/README.md

 #### I have Completed my Post Graduation on MCA in year(2020)

-- 🔭 I’m currently Looking for a career in MachineLearning
+- 🔭 I’m currently Looking for a career in MachineLearning and Artificial Intelligence
 - 🌱 I’m currently learning new things Everyday 🤣
 - 👯 I would like listen to music
 - 🥅 Goals: Never go to sleep without learning atleast one new thing